 - 1.1 Havant Borough benefits from its position on the Solent coast which is internationally designated for its wildfowl and wading species.
 This creates a high-quality natural environment highly worthy of protection for both its intrinsic value as well as its value in making Havant Borough an attractive place to live, work and study.
-The Council also takes seriously the requirement under the National Planning Policy Framework "to support the Government's objective of significantly boosting the supply of homes".
-The Council has an ambitious regeneration agenda and development strategy set out in the Havant Borough Local Plan and Regeneration Strategy. - 1.2 Nonetheless, the Council is committed to development only taking place if it is sustainable development that includes relevant environmental protections.
+The Council also takes seriously the requirement under the National Planning Policy Framework "to support the Government's objective of significantly boosting the supply of homes". - 1.2 Nonetheless, the Council is committed to development only taking place if it is sustainable development that includes relevant environmental protections.
 Part of the consideration of this is whether there would be a detrimental impact on the water quality on any European Designated Nature Conservation Sites. - 1.3 New development necessitates the provision of connections to the foul water drainage network and can increase surface water run-off.
-This could increase the amount of nutrients entering Solent European Sites, even if it is a proportionately small contribution. - 1.4 New housing schemes and other proposals which include a net gain in overnight accommodation or development which has a high volume of water use will need to prevent any increase in nutrients into the harbour in order for them to be 'nutrient neutral' if they would otherwise lead to a likely significant impact on a European site.
+This could increase the amount of nutrients entering Solent European Sites, even if it is a proportionately small contribution. - 1.4 New housing schemes and other proposals which include a net gain in overnight accommodation or development which has a high volume of water use will need to prevent any increase in nutrients into the harbour in order for them to be 'nutrient neutral'.